atomix/atomix.github.io/copycat/docs/cluster.md

 });
 ```

-Once a member is removed from the cluster, the configuration change will be propagated to all other nodes in the cluster and `onLeave` event callbacks will be triggered.
+Once a member is removed from the cluster, the configuration change will be propagated to all other nodes in the cluster and [`onLeave(Consumer)`][Cluster.onLeave] event callbacks will be triggered.

 ### Listening for member type changes

 Users can listen for changes to the type of a server via the [`Member`][Member] object for a given server.
-To listen for type changes, register a listener via the `onTypeChange` method:
+To listen for type changes, register a listener via the [`onTypeChange(Consumer)`][Member.onTypeChange] method:

 ```java
 Member member = server.cluster().member(address);